pandit986/React-Flow-Practice/Notes/Notes1.md

 React Flow provides some helpful UI tools:
 - **MiniMap** → Shows a small preview of the full diagram.
 - **Controls** → Buttons for zooming in, zooming out, and resetting the view.
-- **Background** → Adds a grid behind the diagram for better alignment.
+- **Background** → Adds a grid behind the diagram for better alignment.The <Background /> component makes it convenient to render different types of backgrounds common in node-based UIs.
+It comes with three variants: lines, dots and cross.

 ---